jbgreer/Notes-On-Elixir/README.md

         ├── quux_test.exs
         └── test_helper.exs

-The optional `--module MODULE` may be used to specify the module name, which must follow module naming conventions.  `mix new foo_bar --module quux_baz` also creates `foo_bar/lib/quux.ex`.
+The optional `--module MODULE` may be used to specify the module name, which must follow module naming conventions.  `mix new foo_bar --module quux` also creates `foo_bar/lib/quux.ex`.

 Including both `--app APP` and `--module MODULE` will result in a file  and module named after `MODULE`.